Early Childhood Clinic

 How will the Early Childhood Clinic meet my needs?

-Early Childhood Clinic providers are experts in the emotions and behavior of babies and young children — and in the treatment methods that work best for their age and developmental stage.
+Early Childhood Clinic providers are experts in the emotions and behavior of babies and young children.
+We know the treatment methods that work best for their age and developmental stage.

 - Ask you to fill out forms that ask questions about your child.

-- Watch your child’s behavior, like how they play with you.
+- Observe your child’s behavior, like how they interact or play with you.

-If there are signs your child has a developmental problem, we may test for this too.
-Our goal is to find the source of your child’s struggles.
+Our goal is to understand your child’s struggles and possible solutions.
 Usually, evaluations take 3 to 4 visits.
 Then we make a diagnosis and develop a treatment plan.

-This is a two-way conversation, where we explain what we found and what we recommend.
-We get your input about the diagnosis and treatment plan.
+We explain what we found and what we recommend as a next step.
+We also ask for your input about the diagnosis and treatment plan.

-For young children, we focus on teaching you, as a parent, the information and skills you need to help your child thrive and succeed.
+For young children, we focus on teaching you, the parent, the information and skills to help your child thrive and succeed.
 We offer training, coaching, support and resources for you, matched to your child’s behavior and development.
-(We do not offer play therapy or other forms of one-on-one therapy for children age 5 or younger.)
+(We do not offer play therapy or other forms of 1-on-1 therapy for children age 4 or younger.)

-Depending on your child’s needs, treatment may involve many different options.
+Based on your child’s needs, treatment may involve many options.
 These are some examples:

 - Training on the most effective ways to handle your child’s behavior with the Early Childhood Clinic team

-- Reading materials that address your child’s specific needs
+- Reading materials that address your child’s needs

-- Trying medicine for your child’s condition (less common for young children) or adjusting your child’s current medicine
+- Prescribing medicine for your child’s condition (less common for young children) or adjusting your child’s current medicine

 - Referral to a behavior specialist to assess why your child acts a certain way and how to change their behavior